BowinYem/Game/Game/Overview.md

 TODO / IDEAS:

 - Collision Implementation TO DO:
-    - Move collision logic to GameSystems::UpdateCollision
-    - Program collision for the player - (player and meteor)
     - Create an enum for Game Entities identifying what kind of entitty it is: i.e: player, projectile, meteor, etc....
         - This will be a member of GameEntities
-    - Create a function that handles all of the collisions based on the above enum member.
-        - Have this function in GameSystems?
-    - Need to move player entity to GameSystems for accessibilty

 - Impelemnt GameSystems::Close() - need to close SDL subsystems